hannahdesmond/mastery-curriculum/chapter5/README.md

 > The process of asking classes to create instances is called **instantiation**.

-Let's imagine that we wanted to populate our world with people.
-Each person has a height.
+Let's imagine that we wanted to populate our program world with person objects.
+Each person object has a height.
 Let's also imagine that Ruby pre-defined a `Person` class.
-Here's how we'd instantiate people: each time, asking the god of `Person`s to create a new instance with a certain height:
+Here's how we'd instantiate person objects: for each person object we want, we ask the god of `Person`s to create a new instance by calling `Person`'s `new` method with the height (an integer object) as an argument:

 ```irb
 > Person.new(120)